Roger Ewing

-Roger Lawrence Ewing (born January 12, 1942) is an American film and television actor.
-He is perhaps best known for playing Thad Greenwood in the American western television series Gunsmoke.
+Roger Lawrence Ewing (January 12, 1942 – December 18, 2025) was an American actor.
+He was best known for playing Thad Greenwood in the American western television series Gunsmoke.

-Early life

-Ewing was born in Los Angeles, California in 1942.

-Career

-Ewing's first screen appearance was in 1964, in the film Ensign Pulver.
+Life and career

+Roger Lawrence Ewing was born in Los Angeles, California on January 12, 1942.
+He had been a fan of the CBS western television series Gunsmoke while in high school, where he had appeared in a parody of the television series.
+He began his screen career in 1964, appearing in the film Ensign Pulver.

-In 1965, Ewing guest-starred in the western television series Gunsmoke, appearing in the episode "Song for Dying".
-Ewing's performance impressed the producers, who offered him the role of Clayton Thaddeus "Thad" Greenwood, and he joined the regular cast.
+In 1965, Ewing guest-starred in Gunsmoke, appearing in the episode "Song for Dying".
+Ewing's performance impressed the producers, who offered him the role of Clayton Thaddeus "Thad" Greenwood, joining the main cast.
 At the time, there was a contract dispute between star James Arness and CBS, and Ewing's character was created by CBS with a view to replacing Arness should they deem it necessary.
-By 1967 the disagreement had been resolved, and Ewing's character was written out of the show.
-Ewing had been a Gunsmoke fan while in high school, where he had appeared in a parody of the show.

-He also guest-starred in television programs including Rawhide, The Farmer's Daughter, Bewitched, The Eleventh Hour and Room 222.
+By 1967, the disagreement had been resolved, and Ewing's character was written out of the televisions eries.
+He guest-starred in television programs including Rawhide, The Farmer's Daughter, Bewitched, The Eleventh Hour and Room 222.

-Ewing retired from acting in 1972, last appearing in the film Play It as It Lays, and became a professional photographer.
+Ewing retired from acting in 1972, last appearing in the film Play It as It Lays.
+After retiring from acting, he worked as a professional photographer.

+Death

+Ewing died in Morro Bay, California on December 18, 2025, at the age of 83.